 Coding is also heavily reliant on problem solving skills.
 Since problem solving is an integral part of math computation, this is an incredibly important life skill and your child stands a much better chance for success if they can develop it from a young age.

-Coding Encourages Creativity
+Teaching Coding in Homeschool Encourages Creativity

 People don’t tend to think of coding as a creative skill, but it is.
 Your child will need to learn all of the practical, math and problem solving based parts of coding, but there is also a big creative aspect.
 When designing apps, for example, you need to use a lot of creativity.
 If you have students that are not interested in more traditional creative subjects like writing, art or music then coding is a good way to get them to flex those creative muscles.